kuhchung/kuhchung.github.io/pages/hunters-notes/Qurupeco.md

 You can watch me hammering it in my progression series [here](https://youtu.be/Rt5HOZTzQhc?t=1116).
 I really wrecked him.

+## Away With Thee!
+If Qurupeco successfully summons a monster (surprise!), the fight becomes extremely chaotic.
+Not to mention, he may summon a monster that is beyond your rank...

+Some monsters that Qurupeco summons are not very receptive to dung bombing, so you should... dung bomb Qurupeco itself!
+Qurupeco zones at like I swear 99%.

 ## Avoidance and Evasion
 His acid spit always goes left to right (from our POV.)